Chuo-ku Tourism Association Official Blog

 kaede201808.JPG

-Ohara Inari Shrine (D) is enshrined on the south side of Chiyodabashi, just a short walk away, with a highway behind it.
+Ohara Inari Shrine (D) is enshrined on the south side of Chiyodabashi, just a short walk away from the highway.

 kaede201809.JPG